tooling/authoring-styleguide/README.md

 remembering the first sentence this usually means two things.
 It is far too long and/or it has more than one theme.
 Put simply, it is a bad paragraph.

+## Punctuation

+Again one of the most misused tools of writing.
+Most importantly a number of different people applying numerous differed methods of punctuation can be sloppy and presents a substandard image of our work.

+Always remember punctuation is a tool to make your work easier to read not more complicated.
+Following is a list of punctuation marks and how they should be used.

+You can get by your entire life using just the full stop and comma.
+You could write a book using only full stops and commas.
+So don’t go overboard trying to use the others — particularly if you don’t know how to apply them properly.

+### Full stop

+Your best friend, if in doubt stop a sentence.
+Then start a new one.

+### Comma

+Use it as a break in a sentence between primary and secondary thoughts.
+It can be used to indicate a pause, like this one, before the reader continues.
+If in doubt use a full stop.

+### Colon

+It’s a good idea to generally limit yourself to using colons in one of two ways, to introduce a list or before a direct quote.

+The company’s products include: wombat cola, koala cooler and blowfly beer.

+The Chairman stated: ‘We are very pleased with our products.’
+(in this instance a comma can replace the colon)

+### Semicolon

+Separates items in a list when there are multiple clauses within individual items.
+A semicolon can replace conjunctions but it is far simpler to use a comma.

+The company has three main business units; forestry management, its original business; timber milling, acquired in 1984; and reconstituted wood products, established in 1996.

+**Remember, when using semicolons the word AND comes after the last semicolon**

+### Dash

+The dash is generally an informal writing tool.
+For the most part it is a substitute for commas.
+Some very good writers never use dashes, others adapt them to their writing style and only to be used in certain instances.
+The most effective use of the dash is to introduce an afterthought or a point that strongly reinforces the first part of the sentence.

+As you can get by without using dashes you probably should.
+Never use a dash to introduce a list.
+That is the job of a colon.

+Also, the dash symbol is not on your computer keyboard.
+The key immediately to the right of the ‘0’ is a hyphen.
+The dash can be found by selecting the ‘Insert’ menu the top toolbar in Microsoft Word, then select ‘Symbol’.

+### Hyphen

+This joins two or more words that when compounded are common expressions.

+Short-term, day-to-day, high-tech.

+Hyphens also add prefixes to nouns

+anti-development, non-core, 50%-owned

+### Inverted commas (or quotation marks)

+There are two types ‘single’ inverted commas and “double”.
+They mean the same thing but the double inverted comma is the most accepted.

+Double inverted commas encapsulate quoted remarks, while single inverted commas highlighted quoted words or highlight words not used in a literal sense.
+He said, “This is a brilliant product.”

+Management stated the result was ‘very disappointing’ in light of its past performance.

+He has been described as the ‘king’ of corporate failures.

+### Brackets or parenthesis

+These should only ever be used to explain or add information NOT to provide wordy commentaries or opinions that belong in new sentences.
+Correct examples are:

+He is an executive at OneSteel (formerly owned by BHP).

+The number of unclaimed life insurance policies in Australia has risen dramatically in the past five years (see table below)

+### Italics

+Should be used primarily in place of inverted commas.
+For most purposes, limit italics to the description of proper names.

+PBL’s leading magazine titles include: **The Developer, Cleo** and **Developer’s Weekly**.

+### Bullet points

+The greatest misconception about these is that the ‘bullet’ in bullet point is a noun describing the punctuation mark, or pointer, that introduces a phrase or sentence.
+It is a metaphor used to describe the point you are making, i.e. it is a fast, snappy point — just like a bullet.

+Bullet points can be very useful in highlighting points or summarising arguments.
+But remember they should:

+- be short;
+- not introduce new lines of argument;
+- each tie in to the phrase that introduces them;
+- be in lower case, as each statement ties into the qualifying phrase; and
+- be separated by semi-colons.

+In some instances, bullet points can be used to introduce a list in which case they should read thus.
+Note, full stops are not required because these bullet points are not sentences

+The main points of this course are as follows:

+- Writing style
+- Tools of writing
+- Rules of writing
+- Punctuation
+-

+### Spaced ellipses . . .

+These are often used and most often misused.
+An ellipsis is literally a break in a sentence, or an omission which would otherwise clarify the meaning of the sentence or phrase.
+It is not a vague piece of stylised punctuation; it is proper punctuation and is always three full stops separated by single spaces (from each other and any text that appears on either side).

+There are two common uses for spaced ellipses; to emphasise a point, where the intention is to leave the reader contemplating that point and to join two abbreviated direct quotes.
+In the second case spaced ellipses can be used to edit a quote where by the ellipses replace text.
+Examples are:

+The end of the beginning . . .

+He said: “This was a crucial episode in the history of this organisation . . .
+I have no doubt we will emerge stronger.”

 ## What to Avoid